traversable-dale/activity-tracker/README.md

 ## Use Cases

 ### Analytics + Productivity
-- Generate comprehensive summary reports (TXT + CSV)
 - Track your daily computer usage patterns
-- Measure typing speed (WPM) and clicking rate (CPM)
+- Measure typing speed and activity levels
-- Analyze time spent per application
+- Measure time spent in different applications / see which apps you use most
-- Monitor work periods and break patterns
-- Export data to TouchDesigner or other tools
+- Track breaks and active periods / find your most productive hours

 ### Data Analysis Projects
 - Import CSVs into Excel, Python, R